ATMAKURIGANESH3009/waph-atmakugh/labs/lab2/README.md

 - It contains course name, instructor id, student details, student headset using h and img tag
 - Next, I have developed a form with HTTP get request
 - In this, I have used echo.php file which was generated in the last lab for the request purpose
-- Similarly, I have createed a code for POST request using form tag
-- Code for this task (fig 2) :<br>

 ![Basic HTML](images/t1.a.1.png)